dapr/dotnet-sdk/samples/Client/DaprClient/Readme.md

  ## Running the Sample

- To run the sample locally run this command in GrpcClient directory:
+ To run the sample locally run this command in DaprClient directory:
  ```sh
  dapr run --app-id gRPC_Client -- dotnet run
  ```